webeet-io/_onboarding_data/daily_tasks/day_1/day1_answer.md

 	4. In terms of major incidents, Manhattan (7.08%) leads in internal percentage, though Brooklyn contributes the most (31.42%) to the city’s total major incidents — pointing to different kinds of safety concerns.

 	5. Violation reports are most prevalent in Brooklyn (30.85%) and Bronx (30.60%), suggesting these boroughs face more behavioral or rule-based issues than others.

+**Some anomalies**

+**🔍 Missing Values Analysis – Key Insights**

+	•	The overall percentage of missing values is very low across most columns (under 1%), which means the dataset is generally well-maintained.
+	•	However, two fields show significant data quality issues:
+	•	dbn (15.91%) and location_code (15.93%) have high missing value rates — these are key identifiers and should be addressed before any location-based analysis.
+	•	building_name has the highest missing rate at 40.51%, indicating that building-level data may be incomplete or inconsistently recorded.
+	•	Other location-related fields like postcode, longitude, council_district, and nta also have slight missing values (~0.41–0.60%).